Green Dot Prepaid Card Review

 You can use a Green Dot prepaid card for online purchases, bill paying, and everyday shopping.
 No minimum balance is required, and the funds you load onto the card are protected against unauthorized transactions.

 Personalized cards ordered online are free, as opposed to generic cards that can be purchased in stores for $1.95.
 To use a card for automatic monthly payments or to rent a vehicle or reserve a hotel room, a personalized card likely will be required.

 You can load money onto a card for no fee by having your pay direct deposited or by using the mobile check deposit feature with the Android or iPhone app.
 Simply use the Green Dot app to take a picture of the front and back of your check, and the funds will be loaded onto your card.
 There may be a processing delay that keeps you from using your funds for one or more business days, depending on your back.

 For a $4.95 fee, you can reload cash at major retailers including ACE Cash Express, CVS, Dollar General, Dollar Tree, Family Dollar, Kroger, Rite Aid, Safeway, 7-Eleven, Walgreens, and Walmart, among others.

 In addition to the reload fee, Green Dot prepaid cards come with a lot of other fees.
 Some you can avoid, but you have to navigate the process of doing so.
 Some of the fees include:

 - Up to $4.95 to purchase the card from a retailer

 - $4.95 reload fee

-- $2.50 ATM withdrawal fee when you use out-of-network ATMs, plus whatever fee the ATM operator charges
+- $2.50 ATM withdrawal fee, plus whatever fee the ATM operator charges

 - 3 percent foreign transaction fee